 Lolita is a 1997 French-American drama and a cinematic adaption of the novel of the same name, originally written in English by Vladimir Nabokov in 1955 and then later translated into Russian.
 The cinematic adaption was written by Stephen Schiff (Wall Street: Money Never Sleeps, True Crime) and directed by Adrian Lyne, a British film director best known for directing films that specifically focus on stories and characters deeply involved in sexual tension.
 Lyne’s version of the novel is the second cinematic rendition of Lolita, where a 1962 version had been created by Stanley Kubrik, whose film was a comedic drama and varied greatly in both narrative and tone from the original version.
-When you subscribe to one of these TWC Plans you can watch several different versions of this movie on Youtube.
+When you sign up for one of these AT&T Internet Plans on this page, you can watch several different versions of this movie on Youtube.

 Like its source material, the cinematic adaption follows the narrative of Humbert Humbert (in this film, played by Jeremy Irons) and his sexual relationship with the underage Dolores “Lolita” Haze (Dominique Swain).
 Melanie Griffith plays Charlotte Haze, while Frank Langella plays Clare Quilty, both supporting roles to the overall narrative of this version of the story.